-- PRDOH CDBG-DR/MIT FCSM: Responsible for reviewing AFHM Plans for compliance prior to implementation.
-PRDOH and subrecipients are responsible for ongoing monitoring and evaluation of AFHM Plans and recommending appropriate changes throughout the term of affordability. - Program Applicants/Subrecipients: Applicants who will develop or rehabilitate units for rent or sale are responsible for developing and submitting a compliant AFHM Plan and performing program funded activities in compliance with this Policy and 24 C.F.R. § 200.620.
-Once federal funds or assistance is awarded, beneficiaries are responsible for training property owners, managers, agents, and other participating entities on their AFHM Plan requirements and responsibilities. - Owners/Managers/Agents/Contractors: Responsible for executing affirmative marketing activities under the direction of the program applicant and in compliance with the AFHM Plan.
+- Department of Housing and Urban Development's Office of Fair Housing and Equal Opportunity (HUD FHEO): Responsible for reviewing AFHM Plans for compliance prior to an applicable housing project's implementation.
+HUD FHEO is responsible for ongoing monitoring and evaluation of AFHM Plans and recommending appropriate changes throughout the term of affordability. - Program Applicants: Applicants (which may include subrecipients) who will develop or rehabilitate a structure containing five (5) or more residential units for rent or sale are responsible for developing and submitting a compliant AFHM Plan and performing program funded activities in compliance with this Policy and 24 C.F.R. § 200.620.
+Once federal funds or assistance is awarded, Applicants are responsible for training property owners, managers, agents, and other participating entities on their AFHM Plan requirements and responsibilities. - Owners/Managers/Agents/Contractors: Responsible for executing affirmative marketing activities under the direction of the program Applicant and in compliance with the AFHM Plan.

-3.2.2 Creation of AFHM Plan
+3.2.2 Creation and Implementation of the AFHM Plan

-The AFHM Plan is generally required as part of the program application, unless otherwise directed by PRDOH.
-Once a program application is initially received by a Program, AFHM Plans must be submitted to the CDBG-DR/MIT FCSM for review and approval at least thirty (30) days prior to the date marketing activities must commence.
+The AFHM Plan is generally required as part of the program application for a housing project, unless otherwise directed by PRDOH.
+Evidence of a HUD-approved AFHM Plan must be submitted by the Applicant to the CDBG-DR/MIT Programs as part of their application.